stephenott0205/lab1/README.md

 ### IntelliJ Import

+From the IntelliJ splash screen on start up, first make sure that the Scala plugin is installed.
+Go to

+    Configure > Settings or Preferences (depending on your platform) > Plugins

+In the plugins list, make sure ``Scala`` is installed.

-From the IntelliJ splash screen on start up, first configure your Java software development kit (Java SDK) in IntelliJ
+Then back at the splash screen, configure your Java software development kit (Java SDK) in IntelliJ

     Configure > Project Defaults > Project Structure